 My kids eagerly scarfed it down as well.
 Tonight’s batch ended up on about every area of exposed skin on my 18 month old, but I take that as a sign he liked it.

 Needless to say, this recipe is a keeper!

 I snagged it from The Pioneer Woman’s cookbook but tweaked it to make it a bit more healthy.
+I just use chicken breasts instead of a whole chicken.
+Much easier!
 I promise that my tweaks did not compromise the taste AT ALL.